MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-admin.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

-Finance Insights public preview is available to for trial deployments in the United Stated of America, Europe and United Kingdom.
+Finance Insights preview is available to for trial deployments in the United Stated of America, Europe and United Kingdom.
 We are incrementally adding support in additional regions.

 Public preview features should only be enabled on Tier 2 sandbox environments.
 Setup and AI models created in sandbox environment may not be migrated to a production environment.
 Please read Supplemental Terms of Use for Microsoft Dynamics 365 Previews for more details.

-## Requirements
+## Prerequisites

 A list of the requirements for using Finance Insights follows, along with links to sources of additional information where possible.